Solar Panel Cost Guide in Richmond, MO (Jan 2023)

 Solar Panel Installation Company

-The solar company you pick will affect your total cost to adopt solar power.
-Different companies will bill different amounts for the equipment and labor.
-You may notice national solar installers that have lower prices due to their larger brand name and access to bulk prices, or you might see small, local installation companies offering deals or promotions to compete with those larger companies.
+The solar installer you hire to handle your switch to clean energy can play a role in your total costs.
+There are about 3 solar installation companies operating throughout Richmond, and each can charge different amounts for labor and equipment.
+You may notice national solar installers that have lower prices because of their bigger brand name and access to bulk prices, or you might see small, local installation companies offering deals or specials to compete with those larger companies.

 Solar Panel Cost Data by System Size